savitas1/ajax-docs/controls/filter/how-to/radlistview-filtering-with-radfilter.md

-## Handling the AppyExpressions event handler
+## Handling the ApplyExpressions event handler